rugwizangoga/School-Library-app/README.md

 ### 📖 School Library app <a name="about-project"></a>

 **School Library app** This application serves as a comprehensive tool for managing the library of a University.
 With this app, you can efficiently record and organize information about books, students, teachers, and borrowing records.
-Our goal is to provide a beautiful and well-organized system that simplifies the management of the library.
+Our goal is to provide a beautiful and well-organized system that simplifies the management of the library with the help of <a href="https://www.rubyguides.com/ruby-tutorial/object-oriented-programming/">Ruby OOP</a>.

 ### 🛠️ Built With <a name="built-with"></a>